sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/02_javascript/mdf-js.md

 There are six statuses:

 - `Created` - The request has been created but not sent to a Bloomberg service.
-- `Opened` - The actual request has been sent to a Bloomberg service, but is not active yet.
+- `Opened` - The actual request has been sent to a Bloomberg service, but isn't active yet.
 Response still not available.
 - `Active` - The request has been sent to a Bloomberg service successfully.
 Responses may be received.
 - `Failed` - The request has failed to open or an error is received from a Bloomberg service.
 - `Closed` - The request was closed before completing.
 No more responses will be received.